celestialfault/Swift-Cogs/README.md

 ### Required Reading

-- **These cogs require Python 3.6 or higher to properly function.**
 - Until Red V3 is considered stable, these cogs should be considered prone to breaking changes being made at any time, with or without warning, nor with any backward compatibility of any sort.

 ----